fluid-project/infusion-docs/src/documents/tutorial-userInterfaceOptions/UserInterfaceOptions.md

 This tutorial assumes that:

 * you are already familiar with HTML, Javascript and CSS,
-* you are comfortable with using your system's command line,
 * you are familiar with what the UI Options preferences editor is and does, and
 * now you just want to know how to add it to your website.